HydroSysPotsdam/Forester/docs/_sources/test.rst.txt

 There will be a lot of bugs.
 A lot!
 Some so subtle that we have not noticed them and some painfully obvious that we are sorry you had to see them.
 We need your help to find them all!

+We know that Forester is generally usable on *Safari*, *Firefox* and *Chrome*.
+We did not try any other browsers yet.
+With this we mean that there shouldn't be any major bugs that prevent you from testing.

 .. admonition:: Reporting a Bug
    :class: help bug